-A fully nonlinear equation is identified as constraint on the $2$-jets of functions to lie in prescribed well-behaved subsets $F \subset J^2(X)$, called \emph{subequations}.
+A fully non-linear equation is identified as a constraint on the $2$-jets of functions to lie in prescribed well-behaved subsets $F \subset J^2(X)$, called \emph{subequations}.
 The basic properties required on $F$ involve the following subsets of $J^2(X)$:

 \begin{definition} Let $F \subset J^2(X)$.
 Then $F$ is called a \emph{subequation} if it satisfies \begin{itemize} \item[-] the \emph{positivity} condition $(P):$ $\quad F+P \subset F$; \item[-] the \emph{negativity} condition $(N):$ $\quad F+N \subset F$; \item[-] the \emph{topological condition} $(T):$